Related Pages: Advertisements // Brochures & Pamphlets

 180 - 180D - 190 - 219 - 220S

-See the Ponton Links page for "Type 190SL color selections for Concours detailing."
-The link includes information about the colors of most assemblies and sub-assemblies on the W121 190SL.
+Refer to the Ponton Literature page for books on Mercedes-Benz 190SL Restoration and Ownership by Bruce Adams.
+They include information about the colors of most assemblies and sub-assemblies on the W121 190SL.
 Many of the colors also apply to the Ponton sedans, coupés and cabriolets.

-The original style hubcap masks are no longer available.
+Original style hubcap masks are no longer available from Mercedes-Benz.

 How to Paint Mercedes-Benz Hubcaps (I / brief)

-Here are some tips for masking off the hubcap stars, and the outer rings, in preparation for paint.
-Of course, start with a clean hubcap.
+Here are some tips for masking off the hubcap stars, and outer rings, in preparation for paint.
+Start with a clean hubcap.
 Artist supply and paint specialty stores sell thin, flexible masking tape.
-For masking the star itself, the width of the tape should be about 3mm.
+For masking the star itself, the width of the tape should be about 3 mm.
 A wider, flexible tape (for following contours) is recommended to mask off the larger outside edge of the cap.
 Automotive paint stores will mix enough of your specific color to put in spray cans for small jobs like this.
-The results may not be absolutely perfect, but the hubcaps will look very presentable.
-The job of masking off the stars and using a small, precise hobbyist "Exacto" knife to trim the excess tape can become a bit tedious after the first hubcap.
+Results may not be absolutely perfect, but the hubcaps will look quite presentable.
+The job of masking off the stars and using a small, precise hobbyist "Exacto" knife to trim the excess tape becomes tedious after the first hubcap.
 Once you have the materials (tape, knife, paint) the whole process takes about 1.0 to 1.5 hours.
 The secret is to remove the tape while the paint is still wet.

 How to Paint Mercedes-Benz Hubcaps (II / detailed)